brainvisa/brainvisa.github.io/pixi_in_container.md

 # {{page.title}}

-How to build BrainVisa packages and publish them for end users in a container
+How to build BrainVISA packages and publish them for end users in a container

 ## Creating an Apptainer/Singularity container with a pixi installation inside